How To Shutdown Windows From Command Line with Shutdown Command Examples and Tutorial

 Send Message To System Users

 A typical server will be used more than one person.
-There may be other persons who is using server currently.
-We need to provide information about shutdown, restart.
-We can use
+There may be other persons who are using server currently.
+We need to provide information about a shutdown, restart.
+We can use the option

-/c option with the message.
-Message will be put into double quotes.
+/c with the message.
+The message will be put into double quotes.

 Specify Time or Interval For Shutdown and Restart

-/t option and time value.
-In this example we will specify waiting time for 120 seconds for shutdown.
+/t and time value.
+In this example, we will specify a waiting time for 120 seconds for the shutdown.
 Merging this option with send message will be very useful.

 > shutdown /s /t 120 /c "Shutdown in 120 seconds"